kgdunn/pid-book/univariate-review/univariate-review.rst

 **Probability**

-	The area under a plot of relative frequency distribution is equal to 1. :index:`Probability` is then the fraction of the area under the frequency distribution curve (also called density curve).
+	The area under a plot of relative frequency distribution is equal to 1. :index:`Probability <single: probability>` is then the fraction of the area under the frequency distribution curve (also called density curve).

 	Superimpose on your histograms drawn earlier: